-- 1. Whenever a driver of a vehicle approaches an oncoming vehicle within five hundred one thousand (1,000) feet, such driver shall use a distribution of light, or composite beam, so aimed that the glaring rays are not projected into the eyes of the oncoming driver.
-The lowermost distribution of light, or composite beam, specified in paragraph 2 of subsection C of Section 12-221, 2., 12-203 of this title shall be deemed to avoid glare at all times, regardless of road contour and loading-; and - 2.
-Whenever the driver of a vehicle follows another vehicle within two hundred (200) six hundred (600) feet to the rear, except when engaged in the act of overtaking and passing, such driver shall use a distribution of light permissible under this chapter other than the uppermost distribution of light specified in paragraph $1\div$ of subsection C of Section 12-221 12-203 of this title. - SECTION 41.
+- 1. Whenever a driver of a vehicle approaches an oncoming vehicle within five hundred (500) one thousand (1,000) feet, such driver shall use a distribution of light, or composite beam, so aimed that the glaring rays are not projected into the eyes of the oncoming driver.
+The lowermost distribution of light, or composite beam, specified in paragraph 2 of subsection C of Section 12-221, 12-203 of this title shall be deemed to avoid glare at all times, regardless of road contour and loading. - 2.
+Whenever the driver of a vehicle follows another vehicle within $\frac{1}{1}$ within $\frac{1}{1}$ within $\frac{1}{1}$ within $\frac{1}{1}$ hundred $\frac{1}{1}$ within $\frac{1}{1}$ hundred \frac - SECTION 41.
 AMENDATORY 47 O.S.
 2001, Section 12-223, is amended to read as follows:

 Section 12-223.
-Head lamps Headlamps arranged to provide a single distribution of light shall be permitted on farm tractors and on motor vehicles manufactured and sold prior to one (1) year after the effective date of this act September 1, 1962, in lieu of multiple-beam road-lighting equipment herein specified if the single distribution of light complies with the following requirements and limitations:
+Head lamps Headlamps arranged to provide a single distribution of light shall be permitted on farm tractors and motor vehicles manufactured and sold prior to one (1) year after the effective date of this act September 1, 1962, in lieu of multiplebeam road-lighting equipment herein specified if the single distribution of light complies with the following requirements and limitations:

-1. The head lamps headlamps shall be so aimed that when the vehicle is not loaded none of the high-intensity portion of the light shall at a distance of twenty-five (25) feet ahead project higher than a level of five (5) inches below the level of the center of the lamp from which it comes, and in no case higher than forty-two (42) inches above the level on which the vehicle stands at a distance of seventy-five (75) feet ahead-; and
+1. The head lamps headlamps shall be so aimed that when the vehicle is not loaded none of the high-intensity portion of the light shall at a distance of twenty-five (25) feet ahead project higher than a level of five (5) inches below the level of the center of the lamp from which it comes, and in no case higher than forty-

-- 2. The intensity shall be sufficient to reveal persons and vehicles at a distance of at least two hundred (200) three hundred (300) feet. - SECTION 42.
+- two (42) inches above the level on which the vehicle stands at a distance of seventy-five (75) feet ahead. - 2.
+The intensity shall be sufficient to reveal persons and vehicles at a distance of at least $\frac{1}{1}$ three hundred $\frac{1}{1}$ (300) feet. - SECTION 42.
 AMENDATORY 47 O.S.
 2001, Section 12-224, is amended to read as follows:

 Section 12-224.
-The head lamp headlamp or head lamps headlamps upon every motor-driven cycle motorcycle may be of the single-beam or multiple-beam type but in either event shall comply with the requirements and limitations as follows:
+The head lamp or head lamps Every headlamp upon every motor-driven cycle may be of the single-beam or multiple-beam type but in either event shall comply with the requirements and limitations as follows: